himanshugullaiya/himanshugullaiya/README.md

 A trading terminal has 50 indicators.
 90% are noise.
 The skill is knowing which 5 actually matter for the next decision.
 I've translated that directly into business analytics — I don't just report numbers, I know why they move.

 I understand macro cycles, Moat, capital misallocation, what creates real business leakages, filter right signals from noise to help executives **take high-impact right business decisions**.
-That context doesn't come from a course, but from real-world research and self-improvement from mistakes.
+That context doesn't come from a course, but from continous real-world research & skill-improvements.

 ---
 ###  More About Me